dokku/dokku/docs/development/plugin-triggers.md

 ### `post-delete`

-- Description: Can be used to run commands after an application is deleted.
+- Description: Can be used to run commands after an app is deleted.
 - Invoked by: `dokku apps:destroy`
 - Arguments: `$APP $IMAGE_TAG`
 - Example: